daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 sh ./install_hyperion.sh
 ```

-Your SSH session should look like that:
+Your SSH session should look like this.

 ![ssh-hyperion.JPG]({{site.baseurl}}/img/ssh-hyperion.JPG)